 Accommodation – I am giving you a local perspective on costs here, since I always stay at my parent’s house when I visit.
 Generally speaking you will need around $50 USD per night to stay in a mid-range hotel in Ljubljana and other touristy places.
 It’s worth staying a little out of the main spots if you want to save – Slovenia is small and you can easily get anywhere even if you stay outside the center.

-Food – You can eat cheap and good in Slovenia and the portions in many places are so big, you will definitely be able to share.
+Food – You will notice quite fast that Slovenian food is very delicious, cheap and the portions in many places are so big, you will definitely be able to share.
 A meal at my favorite Mexican restaurant in Ljubljana center is $10, and I always split it with my boyfriend.
 A kebab will cost you around $4 and a burek (a must try!!) about $2.50.
 You can spoil yourself and eat fancy, but expect the prices to then be around $25 for a main dish.
 Skip eating in the old town Ljubljana – the food is average and the prices reflect the clientele (aka, hardly any locals).

 Transportation – Don’t even consider public transportation during your trip to Slovenia.
 It will take you 3 times longer to get to a desired destination and you’ll probably need to walk some time as well.
 Rent a car for your trips out of Ljubljana.
 And if you plan to only stay in Ljubljana – WALK!
 The city is small and so beautiful you don’t want to be on the bigger roads.
 Car rental per day is around $20, gas around $1.50/L and a weekly vignette (you need this sticker to drive on the highways), will cost you around $17.